 - Size: Up to 1 inch long, conical

 - Flavor: Neutral (peppery)

 What does the Black Cuban pepper look like and taste like?

 But it’s the colors and not the size that’s the show.
 The pods stand upright on their stems and age from a dramatic black (or a purplish-black) to simmering red as they mature.
 And that’s not all.
 Their stems and leaves aren’t satisfied with the common green like most other chilies.
-Instead the Black Cuban pepper has dark purplish hues throughout the plant.
-To top it off, the Black Cuban sprouts lovely vibrant purple flowers.
+Instead the Black Cuban has dark purplish hues throughout the plant.
+To top it off, it sprouts lovely vibrant purple flowers.
 It’s a beautiful backdrop, especially for those that love darker design elements and edible landscaping.

 And, yes, like other ornamentals, the Black Cuban is edible, but the flavor is nothing too nuanced.
 It has a typical peppery flavor that can run slightly sour in its aftertaste.
 Still – if you’re growing them for their looks, there are many good basic use cases for this chili in the kitchen.

 How hot are Black Cuban peppers?

 Ornamental chilies often carry sneaky heat for their size, and the Black Cuban pepper certainly follows this path.
 In its tiny frame, it carries heat that can eclipse a cayenne pepper.
 Its Scoville heat range runs from 40,000 to 58,000 Scoville heat units while a cayenne (the top spiciness in the kitchen for many) runs from 30,000 to 50,000 SHU.
 Compared to our jalapeño reference point, the Black Cuban is 5 to 23 times hotter than a jalapeño.
 That’s a pretty big punch for this little chili.